lunalite/UITestLearning/README.md

 4. Extracting sequences
     ```bash
     find . -name 'seqq*.txt' -exec cp {} folder \;
-    python3 sequence_extract.py folder
+    python3 sequence_extract.py folder && cp sequence*.txt ../data/serverdata
     ```
     Copy and extract all the sequence text files into a single folder then use `dataparsing/sequence_extract.py` to extract these sequences into two files, `sequence-combination-wnd.txt` and `sequence-combination.txt`.
-These sequences will be used for RNN model and wide and deep model.
+These sequences will be used for RNN model and wide and deep model, and should be stored in the `data/serverdata` folder.

 5. Parsing data from database
     ```bash